segunak/Utility-Scripts/BittleAndTelloTalentSetup/Instructions.md

 To see all the options, visit [Play With Bittle X](https://bittle-x.petoi.com/5-play-with-bittle-x).

 Block-based code uses the software `Mind+`.
-More details on that below.
+The extension repo is at [Petoi_MindPlusLib](https://github.com/PetoiCamp/Petoi_MindPlusLib).
+It's worth reading through the `README.md` file there.
+Basic instructions follow.

 1. Go to [Mind Plus Petoi Coding Blocks Instructions](https://docs.petoi.com/block-based-programming/petoi-coding-blocks) and follow the instructions.
 You don't need to do any configuration with the firmware.
    1. If you're coding the Robot Dog, the Bittle X already has all that supported already.
 Just download the application and get the Petoi Coding Blocks module imported.